Khmerxbxboi/MM621/Blog.md

 Nov 11 2025
 Showing off the D3 idea ! very cool site to learn thank you

 Nov 13 2025
 I wasn't here today but turn in my proposal for project #3

 Nov 18 2025
+Talk about project #3 and essay !
+Chapter 5 = human error is real we talking about cyber stuff and password with design !